 “Up the Long Ladder” (Season 2, Episode 18)

-Practicing, or cultivating, gratitude is pointed to by many in the wellness arena as a way to shift your perspective and experience more joy and fulfillment.
+Practicing, or cultivating, gratitude is regarded by many in the wellness arena as a way to shift your perspective and experience towards more joy and fulfillment.
 It’s also an opportunity to hear some Klingon love poetry.
 In a small part of this episode, Worf succumbs to the Klingon version of the measles and is deeply embarrassed by his inability to overcome the illness on his own.
-Dr. Pulaski helps him save face, and to express his thanks he asks her to join him in a fabled Klingon tea ceremony.
+Dr. Pulaski helps him save face, and to express his thanks, he asks her to join him in a fabled Klingon tea ceremony.
 It pleases Worf to express his gratitude to her in this way, and Dr. Pulaski is excited to try the deadly-to-humans tea (with an antidote) and take in some of those romantic warrior verses.

 “Captain’s Holiday” (Season 3, Episode 19)

 Even starship captains need to get away once in a while.
 After serving as a mediator in a weeks-long trade dispute, everyone can see that Captain Picard needs a holiday, except for himself.
 Troi prescribes a vacation and Dr. Crusher follows suit with a week’s shore leave, somewhere where he can “relax and be pampered.”
 He’d prefer an upcoming symposium on rogue star clusters.
-The bridge crew wear him down, and soon he’s on Risa, just trying to read his book alone in the sun, scantily clad attendants be damned.
+The Bridge crew wear him down, and soon he’s on Risa, just trying to read his book alone in the sun, scantily clad attendants be damned.
 Eventually, the trip takes an adventurous archaeological turn, more to the captain’s liking.
 There’s a scheming Ferengi, the alluring Vash, and two mysterious Vorgons from the future, searching for a device they claim can stop a star’s fusion reactions.
 Is Vash on the up-and-up?
 Are the Vorgons?
 Just the kind of vacation Picard didn’t realize he needed.

 “Thine Own Self” (Season 7, Episode 16)